 While cars might take centre stage, food and music some a very close second, making this a fantastic place to spend the day looking at cars, and the evening dancing to a variety of fantastic bands, both old and new.

-Tickets are on sale from Thursday the 8th of November 2018.
+Tickets are on sale from Wednesday 20th of November 2019.

 Pendine Sands Hot Rod Races

-The 2019 meet is being held on the 15th -16th of June.
+The 2020 meet is being held on the 4th-5th of July.
 Spectating is free, although expect delays on the day given the huge influx of spectators that are expected.

 Top five family cars of the 1950s